ritalinplus/Duff-CRUD/doc/management.rst

 Retrieve all clients
 ============================

-In the client view pick in the top blue button (GET).
+In the client view pick in the blue button GET.

 .. image:: _images/clients_get.png